DORA: A Scalable Asynchronous Reinforcement Learning System for Language Model Training: DORA Design

-\emph{(iii) KV-Cache reuse} (Section~\ref{sec:KV Cache Reuse}) exploits a distinctive co-design insight: C1 is not merely an algorithmic necessity but yields mathematical equivalence of KV-Cache states across instances of the same policy version, enabling nearly zero-re-prefill migration---an optimization uniquely enabled by DORA's adherence to C1.
+\emph{(iii) KV-Cache reuse} (Section~\ref{sec:KV Cache Reuse}) turns the single-policy-per-trajectory design into a system-level advantage: because every token of a trajectory is generated under the same policy version, its KV-Cache states are mathematically equivalent across any instance hosting that version, enabling nearly zero-re-prefill migration during request relocation.

-As shown in Figure~\ref{fig:dora_workflow}, the workflow of our DORA system proceeds as follows.
-A \texttt{RolloutManager} dispatches prompts to rollout instances, tagging each with a policy version to enforce C1.
-Completed trajectories stream into an asynchronous \texttt{TransferQueue} equipped with staleness monitoring for staleness control.
-The \texttt{Trainer} consumes the number of $TBS$ samples for experience preparation and model training, then synchronizes the latest weights with rollout instances.
+As shown in Figure~\ref{fig:dora_workflow}, these mechanisms cooperate at runtime through four cooperating components.
+A \texttt{RolloutManager} dispatches prompts to rollout instances, tagging each prompt with a policy version so that the entire trajectory is generated under that version.
+Completed trajectories stream into an asynchronous \texttt{TransferQueue} equipped with staleness monitoring.
+The \texttt{Trainer} consumes $TBS$ samples for experience preparation and model training, then synchronizes the latest weights with rollout instances.
 A \texttt{Load-balancing orchestrator} monitors per-version workloads and triggers resource re-partitioning and request migration as needed, preserving the intermediate execution state.
-Notably, these components run on different nodes and are primarily responsible for logic control and coordination via Remote Procedure Call (RPC), while workers running on accelerators execute the actual tasks.
+These components run on different nodes and coordinate via Remote Procedure Call (RPC), while workers running on accelerators execute the actual tasks.

+Together, these mechanisms eliminate the long-tail bubble in rollout while preserving every sampled trajectory and bounding policy staleness—resolving the long-tail dilemma without significant system overhead or algorithmic compromise.